Corn Trail walking track

 There are lots of great things waiting for you in Monga National Park.
 Here are some of the highlights.

-Autumn is a great time to take Corn Trail walking track.
-Take in the sweet perfumes of the plumwood trees in flower at Penance Grove.
+Take in the sweet perfumes of the plumwood trees in flower.

 Embark on the historic Corn Trail walking track and experience the diverse natural landscapes of Monga.

-There are no facilities available along Corn Trail walking track however gas barbecues and toilets are available at Mongarlowe Picnic Area
+There are no facilities along Corn Trail walking track, however there are gas barbecues and toilets at Mongarlowe River picnic area.

 Drinking water is not available in this area, so it’s a good idea to bring your own.